moby/moby/project/PACKAGERS.md

 ```

 Generally, a `DOCKER_OPTS` variable of some kind is available for adding more
-flags (such as changing the graph driver to use BTRFS, switching the location of
+flags (such as changing the storage driver to use BTRFS, switching the location of
 "/var/lib/docker", etc).

 ## Communicate